robert-hh/Micropython-Editor/README.md

 Runs on the Micros as well, but the file size is much larger than the stripped down version.
 - pye_sml.py: Source file without RE search and reduced line edit.
-- pye2.py: a variant of pye.py which does not change the cursor column during vertical moves.
 - pye_win.py: an experimental version for the cmd window of Windows 10.
 It requires enabling the VT100 support, as detailed e.g. here: https://stackoverflow.com/questions/51680709/colored-text-output-in-powershell-console-using-ansi-vt100-codes
 - Pyboard Editor.pdf: A short documentation